Getting you started quickly with virtual care

 - Poster for clinics providing virtual care visits during COVID-19

-- Guide to Mailchimp and Fongo (video and guide)
+- Guide to Mailchimp and Fongo (guide)

 Billing codes have been adjusted so that you may bill for a telephone call at the same rate as you would for a videoconference consult.